Optimal Partitioning for Dual-Pivot Quicksort: Experiments

-We first have a look at the comparison and swap count needed to sort a random input of up to $50\,000\,000$ integers.
+We first have a look at the number of comparisons needed to sort a random input of up to $2^{29}$ integers.
 We did not switch to a different sorting algorithm, e.\,g., insertion sort, to sort short subarrays.

-Figure~\ref{fig:comp:direct} shows the results of our experiments for algorithms that choose the pivots directly.
-We see that the linear term in the average comparison count has a big influence on the number of comparisons.
-For Yaroslavskiy's algorithm this linear term is $-2.46n$, as calculated by the authors of \cite{nebel12}.
+Figure~\ref{fig:comp:direct} shows the results of our experiments for algorithms that choose the pivots directly from the input.
+We see that for practical values of $n$ the lower order terms in the average comparison count have a big influence on the number of comparisons for all algorithms.
+(E.g., for Yaroslavskiy's algorithm this lower order term is dominated by the linear term $-2.46n$, as known from \cite{nebel12}.)
+Nevertheless, we may conclude that the theoretical studies on the average comparison count correspond to what can be observed in practice.
+Note that there is a difference between the optimal strategies $\mathcal{SP}$ and $\mathcal{C}$.
+We also see that the modified version of Sedgewick's algorithm beats Yaroslavskiy's algorithm, as calculated in Section~\ref{sec:methods}.

-The results confirm our theoretical studies and show that our algorithm beats all other algorithms with respect to the comparison count, although we incorporated random sampling directly into the partitioning step.
-We also see that the modified version of Sedgewick's algorithm beats Yaroslavskiy's algorithm.
-On the other hand, Sedgewick's original algorithm makes the most key comparisons and is even worse than standard quicksort, as described in Section~\ref{sec:sedgewick}.

-Figure~\ref{fig:comp:sample} shows the same experiment for the algorithms that choose the pivots from a small sample.
+Figure~\ref{fig:comp:sample} shows the same experiment for algorithms that choose the pivots from a small sample.
+For dual-pivot quicksort variants, we used two different versions.
+Algorithms $\mathcal{Y},\mathcal{SP},\mathcal{C},\mathcal{L}$ choose the tertiles of a sample of size $5$ as pivots. $\mathcal{QS}$ is classical quicksort using the median of three strategy. $\mathcal{Y}'$ is Yaroslavskiy's algorithm with the tertiles of a sample of size $11$ as the pivots; $\mathcal{L}'$ is algorithm $\mathcal{L}$ using the third- and sixth-largest element in a sample of size $11$ as the pivots.
 This plot confirms the theoretical results from Section~\ref{sec:pivot:sample}.

-Figure~\ref{fig:swaps:direct} shows the same experiment for the swap count.
-These results confirm the theoretical study conducted in Section~\ref{sec:swaps}.
-We see that Sedgewick's strategy and Dijkstra's strategy make the most swaps.
-Yaroslavskiy's algorithm is clearly better and shows exactly the behavior calculated for a strategy that uses Meyer's algorithm.
-We see that the modified version of Meyer's algorithm that makes a small random sampling step and then decides which version it uses is better.
-The best swap strategy---as calculated in Section~\ref{sec:swaps}---is Algorithm~\ref{algo:chen:swap}.
-It almost matches the swap count of standard quicksort.
-However, in our initial experiments, the running time of this variant was not competitive to algorithms that used Algorithm~\ref{algo:dijkstra:swap} or Algorithm~\ref{algo:meyer:swap}.
+Especially, the simple strategy $\mathcal{L}$ beats Yaroslavskiy's algorithm for a sample of size $11$ for the pivot choices introduced in Section~\ref{sec:optimal:segment:sizes}.